bccbass/T1A1/BenjaminCampbell_T1A1.md

 ### Python

 Python is an open source, high level programming language developed by Guido van Rossum and released in 1991.
-It is approachable for beginners to learn thanks to a straightforward syntax, dynamic typing and extremely robust build in library.$^1$ The Python community is extremely active resulting in a great deal of resources for new developers learning the language.
-There are also a great many external modules and packages that can be imported to extend Pythons functionality.
+It is approachable for beginners to learn thanks to a straightforward syntax, dynamic typing and robust built-in library.$^1$ The Python developer community is extremely active which results in a great deal of resources available to new developers learning the language.
+There are also extensive open source external modules and packages that can be imported to extend Pythons functionality.
+It lends itself to different programming paradigms including procedural and Object Oriented Programming.
 Python is used in a wide array of applications; data analysis, scientific and web applications and perhaps most notably machine learning and artificial intelligence.
-Thanks to a straightforward and dynamically typed syntax and lack of a compiling process creating programs can be swift and is well suited to Rapid Application Development.$^2$
+Creating programs in Python can be swift, making it well suited to Rapid Application Development.$^2$
-Some drawbacks of Python could be seen as a direct result of its strengths and are most notably experienced in speed and memory usage.
-Because Python is interpreted and dynamically typed its runtime compiler has to validate every variable when running a program.
-Python is also not optimized for conservative memory usage, with a garbage collection process that is not as efficient as other languages.$^3$ Python has also not been tailored towards web and mobile applications, is not tailored to database intensive applications and does not support multi-threaded processing.
+Some drawbacks of Python could be seen as a direct result of its strengths, and are most notably experienced relating to speed and memory usage.
+Because Python is interpreted and dynamically typed its runtime compiler (Python virtual machine) has to validate every variable when running a program.
+Python is also not optimized for conservative memory usage, with a garbage collection process that is less efficient than many other languages.$^3$ Python is not tailored towards web and mobile applications or database intensive applications and does not support multi-threaded processing.

 ### C